JumaJuiceTime/CairnHack/Blood Moon's Gaze/players-guide/core-rules.md

 ### Attribute Loss

 - If a PC takes damage outside of combat, they should instead receive damage to an Attribute, typically STR.
 - If a PC's STR is reduced to 0, they die.
-If their DEX is reduced to 0, they are paralyzed.
-If their WIL is reduced to 0, they are delirious.
-Complete DEX and WIL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.
+If their AGL is reduced to 0, they are paralyzed.
+If their PRS is reduced to 0, they are delirious.
+Complete AGL and PRS loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

 ### Character Death